briansmith/ring/README.md

 will be stable in practice.

 We don't have release notes.
 Instead, we try to clearly document each change in each commit.
-Read the the commit message, the tests, and the patch itself for each change.
+Read the commit message, the tests, and the patch itself for each change.
 If anything is still unclear, let us know by submitting a pull request or by filing an issue in the issue tracker so that we can improve things.